carbon-language/carbon-lang/llvm/docs/Coroutines.rst

     ...

-With allocations and deallocations represented as described as above, after coroutine heap allocation elision optimization, the resulting main will end up looking just like it was when we used `malloc` and `free`:
+With allocations and deallocations represented as described as above, after coroutine heap allocation elision optimization, the resulting main will be:

 .. code-block:: llvm